A -group is a strict n-fold category internal to Grp.

 The original proof of Loday’s result is to be found in

-This paper also uses the term n-cat-group, but we later used the term cat-group to make it clearer that these were an n-fold category internal to Grp.
+This paper also uses the term n-cat-group, but later use favours the term cat-group to make it clearer that these were an n-fold category internal to Grp.
 There are one or two gaps in that proof and various patches and complete proofs were then given.
 The main one is in

 A proof using -groups and a neat detailed analysis of multisimplicial groups and related topics was given in